uivlis/conditional-tokens/source/prediction-markets-as-modular-framework.md

 ## Javascript Library
 If you want to go deeper and integrate with the ethereum blockchain, our javascript library `pm-js` is the middleware between the Smart Contracts and your program.
 It abstracts away some of the logic related to prediction markets and adds some useful features like validation.

 You can directly use the contracts with web3, and it could be more intuitive for you but will be harder to perform buy and sell operations.
-Also, web3 won't validate your parameters so you will have to be careful with the values you use or there will be many failing transactions.
+Also, web3 won't validate your parameters.
+So it is important to exercise caution with the values you use or there will be many failing transactions.

 ## Smart Contracts